cisco/mindmeld/source/userguide/active_learning.rst

     mindmeld active_learning --tune --app-path '<PATH>/app_name/' --output_folder '<PATH>'

-Flags for application path and output folder are required and overwrite the default configuration settings for active learning.
-In addition to the aforementioned required flags, the following optional flags can be used - tuning_level, batch_size, n_epochs, train_seed_pct, and plot (default ``True``).
+Flags for application path and output folder are required.
+In addition to the aforementioned required flags, the following optional flags can be used - tuning_level, batch_size, n_epochs, train_seed_pct, and plot (default True).
 These are described in detail in AL config section above.
+These flags overwrite the default configuration settings for active learning.

 At the end of the tuning process, results are stored in the ``output_folder``.
 The ``accuracy.json`` file in the directory ``output_folder/results`` consist of strategy performance on the application's test/evaluation data for every iteration and epoch. ``selected_queries.json`` consists of the same information but instead of evaluation performance, this file records the queries selected for that iteration.
 The ``output_folder/plots`` directory consists of the same quantitative information in a visual format.
 The plots record performance of all chosen strategies across iterations and give a sense of which strategy is best suited for your application.
 The same information can be gauged from these results and plots about the best ``tuning_level`` for your application.